-Chris Hoffman is President of Hoffman Brothers, and he’s enjoyed great success growing his company with something special in the mix—an evergreen business model.
-While the current landscape of the trades is filled with giant M&A deals, PE funds and fast-paced action, Chris and his team at Hoffman Brothers have steadily, organically grown to incredible heights without any outside financial backing.
+Chris Hoffmann is President of Hoffmann Brothers, and he’s enjoyed great success growing his company with something special in the mix—an evergreen business model.
+While the current landscape of the trades is filled with giant M&A deals, PE funds and fast-paced action, Chris and his team at Hoffmann Brothers have steadily, organically grown to incredible heights without any outside financial backing.

 That’s not all that’s special about Hoffman Brothers, either.
 In addition to an ACCA Contractor of the Year award in the trophy case, they’re perhaps even prouder of the St. Louis Business Journal Best Places to Work Award.
 This combination of happy employees and a somewhat unusual growth strategy made Chris a guest we simply had to have on To The Point!

-Before Nexstar, Hoffman Brothers was still a sizable company.
+Before Nexstar, Hoffmann Brothers was still a sizable company.
 In 2011, they were around 7-8 million in revenue.
 In 2016, they had grown to about $10 million.
 Once they joined Nexstar, things really ramped up.
-Today, Hoffman Brothers is at $55,000,000 in revenue…and that’s 100% organic.
+Today, Hoffmann Brothers is at $55,000,000 in revenue…and that’s 100% organic.
 Completely greenfield, no acquisitions, and they’ve managed to get customer acquisition down to 8% of gross revenue.

 So, what has Chris and his team done to keep their team happy?
 For starters, they are now paying 100% of health insurance premiums for their employees and their families.
 They’ve added new workplace holidays including Black Friday and Christmas Eve.
 Most importantly, they made the decision to eliminate on-call.
 This might seem a bit crazy, and most home service companies wouldn’t dare to stop offering 24/7 services.
 The reality is, no one likes it.
 No technician wants to stay by their phone until 1am hoping they don’t get an on-call.
 The decision was as simple as asking the team what they care about as they grow the business.